ggonnella/subclinical_dengue_scrnaseq/README.md

 The scripts under scripts are symlinked into rundir and run there.
 The scripts create the results directory and store the results there.

+# Running the pipeline

+## From reads to counts: Cellranger

+To run Cellranger, change the ``cellranger/metadata`` files to match the paths to the fastq files and the reference genome.
+Then run the ``cellranger/scripts/run_all.sh`` script.

+In alternative, Cellranger counts from GEO can be put in the ``cellranger/results`` directory to run the pipeline from that point on.

+## Upstream analysis (individual samples)

+To run the upstream analysis, one case use the ``run_all_samples.sh`` scripts in the 001/002 (T cells) and 101/102 (B cells) P and V steps.
+Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).

+## Downstream analysis (merged samples)

+To run the Rmd files, one can use the knit2html script under scripts.
+Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).

+## Running the pipeline (upstream and downstream)

+The ``run_[TB]_cell_analysis.sh`` script run all the steps for the T and B analysis starting from the Cellranger output.
+Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).